We should have talked about Henry ( The Archers, coercive control storyline, Radio 4)

 Later, when the conflict between parents comes to a head, and mummy seriously hurts adopted Dad – this is witnessed by a very small Henry, who miraculously suffers no after effects, no bedwetting, no nightmares, no withdrawal, no tummy aches or outbursts of temper – simply accepting that he now has to live with “daddy” because his mummy is “ill” as the adults have explained to him.
 (She is actually in custody awaiting trial) Unfortunately, the writers made Henry continue his compliance, not questioning the dramatic change in his living circumstances.

-None of this makes any sense at all.
-On the contrary, it irresponsibly implies that a child is not affected by such major life events.
+None of this made any sense at all.
+On the contrary, it irresponsibly implied that a child is not affected by such major life events.

 The story continues with a dramatic release of the mother, who has, in the meantime given birth to a baby boy, the result of an intra-marital rape.